-This is a guest post by Neetole Mitra of Living Unplanned, who quit her job 4 months ago and has been travelling ever since, alone.
-Encouraging more females to follow the league, this is what she has to say…
+This blog on solo female travel tips is a guest post by Neetole Mitra, who quit her job in 2017 and has been travelling ever since, alone.
+Encouraging more solo female travellers in India to follow the league, this is what she has to say…

 Travel has become a benchmark of sorts for ‘freedom’.
-It’s what we say/think every day.
-I wish I could be free.
+It’s what we say/think every day – I wish I could be free.
 Just get the hell out of here.
-Go where I want to.
-Etc.
+Let’s read some solo female travel tips.

 But we are free.
-As long as there’s no literal chain holding us back, we are all free.
+As long as there’s no physical chain holding us back, we are all free.
 Yet, most of us create alibis for ourselves.
 I can’t travel because there’s no money.
 I can’t travel because I have to take care of the family.
-Because it’s not safe.
+Because it’s not safe for solo female travellers in India.
 All of them completely sound barriers that hold us back from hitting the road.

-No, I was waiting for company.
-I was daydreaming about my perfect life but I was waiting for someone else to join me before I could make it a reality.
-And that turned out to be a real pity, because in the process of these past 3-4 years, I had managed to kill most of the romanticism that I had initially attached to traveling (the good old angoor khatte hai trajectory).
+I think the reason I didn’t go solo until now was that was waiting for a company.
+I was daydreaming about my perfect travel life but at the same time, I was waiting for someone else to join me before I could make it a reality.
+And that turned out to be a real pity because, in the process of these past 3-4 years, I had managed to kill most of the romanticism that I had initially attached to travelling (the good old grapes are sour trajectory).

-However, it often gets lonely for a solo female traveler.
-It feels isolating to navigate through a world where men have a stronghold on everything.
+However, it often gets lonely for a solo traveller especially for solo female travellers in India.
+It feels isolating to be navigating through a world where men have a stronghold on everything.
 Shops, restaurants, lodges, liquor and lingerie stores, even the white sand beaches.
 I wish more of you would drop whatever it is that’s holding you back and hit out.
-It’d be nice to have more women out on the road making their much needed presence felt.
+It’d be nice to have more women out on the road making their much-needed presence felt.

-In case, you do decide to just give it a shot, reading this article, then here are some quick tips to solo female travel.
+In case, you do decide to just give it a shot, reading this article, then here are some quick solo female travel tips.
 Just to share what I have learnt on the road the hard way; just to give you a heads-up.

 Fear Is A Tricky Thing